jelsonjay/template-nextjs-styled-components/README.md

 ## About the project

-This is a Next.js version 12.0.9 with JavaSript and styled-components Boilerplate
+This is a Next.js version 12.0.9 with JavaSript and styled-components boilerplate

 ## Instalation